Eriksen collapses during Denmark - Finland at EURO 2020 - Latest news

 Eriksen was then carried off the pitch and the game was suspended by UEFA before it restarted.

-Fans stood in Copenhagen in disbelief and the soccer world prayed for Eriksen.
+Fans stood in disbelief in Copenhagen and the soccer world prayed for Eriksen.